 “Originally from South Wales, I moved to England 30 years ago, though I’m still a proud Welshman!
 I’m married with a daughter and a son.
 I’ve spent my career in Human Resource Management and People Development, mostly in the air traffic control business.
 I currently work occasionally as a consultant in people management.
-I became a Trustee with Crossroads 2½ years ago, feeling that my background in people and business would be of use to a charity on a voluntary basis.
+I became a Trustee with Crossroads in 2014, feeling that my background in people and business would be of use to a charity on a voluntary basis.
 I have some personal, though indirect, experience of carers and appreciate the critical need for respite so Crossroads seemed like a good match.
 I haven’t been disappointed – this is a wonderful company, run and staffed by focused, professional and caring people.
 I want Crossroads to build on its already solid reputation and to see it develop and grow to its full potential without losing its clear vision of providing support and recognition to carers and the people they support.

 My main interests in life beside my family are fairly predictable – sport (football and rugby particularly), music, travel, reading, politics.
 And on-line scrabble!”

 “Growing up in Brighton, I left school in 1973 at the age of 16, not really having a clue about how I’d like to earn my living.
 I enrolled at Brighton Technical College intending to do a full-time course but found it too much like school so I left after only a few weeks and got a job as a Hodcarrier, quickly realising I wasn’t cut out for hard physical work.

 I then became a trainee Building Surveyor doing day release and evening classes.
 Really enjoyed the work and felt very lucky to be doing a job I loved.